claireeng/ANL312/README.md

     -	Invalid characters (e.g., *‘â€™’, ‘â€œ’*)
 -	Non-alphanumeric characters (e.g.,* ^ () - ;)

 Additionally, contractions converted back to their base words (e.g., *“don’t”* becomes *“do not”*).
 Spelling normalisation is also conducted (e.g., convert *‘vaxx’* to *‘vaccine’*).
 Whitespaces are trimmed and texts are converted to lower case.
+After case normalisation, 49 rows of duplicates were then removed.
+The initial data clean resulted in 10 rows of comments remaining as one word text or blanks, which were also eliminated.

 The figures below provide various instances of text issues found and corrected: